'Quantum leap' in climate ambition needed, says UN report – DW – 10/24/2024

 'Quantum leap' in climate ambition needed, says UN reportOctober 24, 2024

-Without urgent and unprecedented cuts to global greenhouse gas emissions, current climate policies will likely lead the world to over 3 degrees Celsius warming during this century, according to the latest annual UN Emissions Gap Report published today.
+Without urgent and unprecedented cuts to global greenhouse gas emissions, current climate policies will likely lead the world to over 3 degrees Celsius (37.4 degrees Fahrenheit) warming during this century, according to the latest annual UN Emissions Gap Report published today.

-The report reemphasized last year's sobering message that without more ambitious action the world could soon wave goodbye to the Paris Agreement goal of limiting global heating to 1.5 degrees Celsius above pre-industrial levels — the point at which the most severe and irreversible impacts of climate change can be staved off.
+The report reemphasized last year's sobering message that without more ambitious action the world could soon wave goodbye to the Paris Agreement goal of limiting global heating to 1.5 degrees Celsius above pre-industrial levels — the point at which the most severe and irreversible impacts of climate change could have been staved off.

-It stated that even if countries manage to completely fulfill their current climate pledges for cutting emissions by 2030, the world could expect 2.6 degrees Celsius global warming.
+It stated that even if countries managed to completely fulfill their current climate pledges for cutting emissions by 2030, the world could expect 2.6 degrees Celsius global warming.

 Emissions at record high